-AFC supports central banks and regulatory authorities in improving or starting regulation and supervision of the banks, securities, stock markets and insurance companies, capital and pension funds, leasing and factoring companies, microfinance, cooperative, and other financial institutions, including legal regulation frameworks, off-site and on-site prudential and non-prudential supervision, early warning systems, lending, solvency and liquidity standards, stress testing, financial and regulatory reporting, monetary and financial statistics, and deposit and investor compensation schemes areas.
+AFC offers a wide area of expertise to central banks and regulatory authorities to ensure that the financial sector in developing and transition countries remains stable.
+We support them in improving or initiating regulation and supervision of the banks, stock markets and insurance companies, capital and pension funds, microfinance, and other financial institutions.
+Our support is comprised of establishing legal regulation frameworks, off-site and on-site supervision, early warning systems, lending, solvency, and liquidity standards as well as stress testing, among many others.